 Menu: Setup (read-write), Advanced Setup (read-write)

 Start Ramp

 Set the number of half cycles over which the power ramps each time the output turns on.
-Available on single-phase models only.
-For more information see "Start Ramp (DT1 Models)" on page 80.
+Available on DT1 and DT3 models.
+For more information see "Start Ramp (DT1 and DT3 Models)" on page 80.